 That is why it is important to measure your cat and purchase a flap that fits your cat’s dimensions.

-If you are having trouble deciding between a locking cat door, a microchip cat door, or any other kinds of cat flaps, read on to find out which type of cat flap is best suited to you and your kitty!
+If you are having trouble deciding between a locking cat door, a microchip cat door, or any other kind of cat flap, read on to find out which type of cat flap is best suited to you and your kitty!

 What Size Cat Flap For A Maine Coon?